JamieMartin3/Emulating-Cosmological-Observables-with-Neural-Networks/README.md

 This project develops my Master's project to emulate more cosmological observables to higher quality.

 This will contain a set of neural networks (MLP architecture) in JAX for rapid emulation of comsological observables for use in cosmological parameter inference.
+The observables from CAMB and CLASS are saved in float32 in .npz files.

 The observables that are emulated are:

 # Emulated Observables
 - Linear matter power spectrum
 - Nonlinear matter power spectrum